codership/documentation/galeracluster/source/monitoringthecluster.rst

    | wsrep_local_send_queue_avg | 0.145000 |
    +----------------------------+----------+

 Values much greater than ``0.0`` indicate replication throttling or network throughput issues, such as a bottleneck on the network link.
-The cause can occur at any layer from the physical components of your server to the configuration of the operating system.
+The problem can occur at any layer from the physical components of your server to the configuration of the operating system.

 .. note::  In addition to this status variable, you can also use :ref:`wsrep_local_send_queue_max <wsrep_local_send_queue_max>` and :ref:`wsrep_local_send_queue_min <wsrep_local_send_queue_min>` to see the maximum and minimum sizes the node recorded for the local send queue.